d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

          legend=[f'mean {mu}, std {sigma}' for mu, sigma in params])
 ```

-As we can see, changing the mean corresponds to a shift along the $x$-axis,
+Note that changing the mean corresponds
+to a shift along the $x$-axis,
-and increasing the variance spreads the distribution out, lowering its peak.
+and increasing the variance
+spreads the distribution out,
+lowering its peak.

-One way to motivate linear regression with the mean squared error loss function (or simply squared loss)
+One way to motivate linear regression with squared loss
 is to assume that observations arise from noisy measurements,
 where the noise is normally distributed as follows: